top of page

 About the Group

 We invite you to join our monthly “Get Moving with Scleroderma” meetings!
-This group is hosted by the Scleroderma Foundation of Greater Chicago in partnership with The Global Fellowship on Rehabilitation and Exercise in Systemic Sclerosis (G-FoRSS).
-Together we will discuss ways to improve our overall health and improve scleroderma-related symptoms through movement and exercise.
-Each month we will focus on a different topic.
-The meetings will include various guest speakers as well as group discussion and sharing of ideas.
-We will also explore other lifestyle changes that impact our health such as nutrition, mindfulness, and breathwork.
-These meetings are open to all those living with scleroderma and their family or caregivers from any geographic location
+We discuss ways to improve our overall health and improve scleroderma-related symptoms through movement and exercise.
+Meetings include various guest speakers as well as group discussion and sharing of ideas.
+We also explore lifestyle changes that impact our health such as nutrition and mindfulness.
+These meetings are open to all those living with scleroderma from any location.
+Our relationship with exercise and movement is an ever-changing one and we are here to meet you wherever you are on that journey.

 Why Participate: